 We drove from Provo to Guatemala in a school bus that was built in the 1950s—before I was born.
 We also took a red van.
 We had to get the bus ready for the trip by sanding and painting it, changing the tires, and removing some of the seats.
 The trip was long, but enjoyable because of the people in the group.

 - Greg Sansom was my missionary companion in Sololá.
 I enjoyed his happy disposition.
 Greg was very athletic and there was some healthy competition between Greg, Hugh, and me.
 The three of us got along very well.

 - Hugh Biesinger had been working for the LTM writing the Quiché grammar with Dr. Robertson.
 I admire him—and the other guys—for coming.
-They could have gotten jobs to help pay for school, but instead have come to work without pay to do something they believe in.
+They could have gotten jobs to help pay for school, but instead agreed to work without pay to do something they believed in.
 The dedication of the group was a missionary-type dedication.

 - Julio Salazar had been working with David Frischknecht and me in Provo for a year and a half.
 We got along very well and confided many things with each other.
 He was happy to be back in Guatemala.

 - Doug Tedford had been working for the translation division with Quiché.
 He learned his Quiché from books and lacked the practical knowledge that Hugh had.

 - John Bringhurst ended his mission in the Kekchí area only a few months before.
 He had mastered the language and loved the people.

 - Steve Wilson did not know an Indian language, but he came along to learn some Pocomchí and write some materials to help missionaries.

 - Margaret Blair, Dr. Blair’s daughter, came to work on radio programs in Momostenango.